JAlcocerT/JAlcocerT/content/blog/hardw-pc-x300.md

 ## Energy x300

-The idle consumptions of the x300 are decent (12/13w with 2 ssd's) and max power drawn during the tests of 53W.
+The idle consumptions of the x300 are decent (12/13w with 2 ssd's).

+Max power drawn during the tests of 53W.

 With a room air temperature of 21C, in idle the air was getting out of the computer at ~28C: